Gage-Develops-Things/Handy-README-Generator/README.md

 [Questions](#questions)

 ## Description
-gr
+This will help the user create a professional README for their projects.

 ## Installation
-gr
+Download node and git bash

 ## Usage
-gr
+n/a

 ## Contributing
-gr
+No

 ## Tests
-gr
+n/a

 ## License
-This application is covered under the BSD 3-clause "New" or "Revised" license.
+This application is covered under the MIT.

 ## Questions
-You can find my github with the folowwing handle: [Gage-Develops-Things][https://github.com/Gage-Develops-Things] Please direct questions to the following email: 93gaget@gmail.com
+You can find my github with the folowwing handle: [Gage-Develops-Things][https://github.com/Gage-Develops-Things]Please direct questions to the following email: 93gaget@gmail.com